-One of the very common questions you’ll come across if you’re planning to ride indoors is,
+One of the prevalent questions you’ll come across if you’re planning to ride indoors is,

 Well, there’s no quick and easy answer to this.

-So let’s take a deeper look into rollers vs trainers in different aspects and see where they truly excel.
+Let’s take a more in-depth look into rollers vs. trainers in different aspects and see where they truly excel.

 1. Affordability - Rollers

 When it comes to cost, rollers are generally the cheaper option compared to trainers.

 The affordability of rollers is due to their simplistic design.
 Rollers still retain their bare-bone set up that generally doesn’t come with the complicated flywheel system or smart functionalities usually found in the bike trainers.